Gibble271/Blog_flask_1/README.md

 * Each User can:
     * Create an account
     * Update their account
+    * Create communities
+    * Join communities
+    * edit their own communities information
-    * Create a post
+    * Create discussions
-    * Like someone else's post
-    * Delete their post
+    * Delete their discussions
-    * edit their own post
+    * edit their discussions
+    * make a comment
+    * edit comment
+    * delete comment

 More Features will be implemented